 When the LKAS is available and has detected that the driver is likely to be no longer in primary control of the vehicle, [until the driver takes primary control again / encouraging the driver to take primary control again / to call the driver's attention], effective warnings shall be given simultaneously or in a cascade involving at least two means out of optical, acoustic and appropriate haptic."

-When the LKAS is available (i.e. ready to intervene or intervening), it shall provide a means of detecting the driver's involvement in the driving tasks.
-In the event that the LKAS has detected the absence of driver's involvement in the driving tasks, [effective] warning shall be provided until driver's involvement has been detected again (e.g. input on the steering wheel, brake pedal actuation.); or until the LKAS is deactivated, either automatically or manually.
+When the LKAS is available (i.e. ready to intervene or intervening), it shall provide a means of detecting that the driver is in control of the vehicle the driver's involvement in the driving tasks.
+In the event that the LKAS has detected that the driver is likely to be no longer in control of the vehicle the absence of driver's involvement in the driving tasks, [effective] distinctive warning shall be provided until the driver is detected to be in control of the vehicle again driver's involvement has been detected again (e.g. via input on the steering wheel, brake pedal actuation-); or until the LKAS is deactivated, either automatically or manually.
+When the LKAS is automatically deactivated, the system shall clearly inform the driver about the system status.